krisztian-kugler/rental-cars/README.md

 ## Notes

-- App should look consistent across all modern browsers (Chrome, Firefox, Edge) as well as in IE11.
-I couldn't test it in Safari but presumably fine.
+- App should look consistent across all modern browsers (Chrome, Firefox, Edge, IE11).
-- App is desktop-first but fully responsible (though for a project of this size it's not that spectacular).
+- App is desktop-first but it's responsible (though for such a small project it's not that spectacular).
--
+- I wrote a few unit and integration tests to check if the input field works as intended.
+- Extra feature: a load spinner is displayed when data is being fetched from the API.
+- Extra feature: search string gets highlighted in results.
+- Extra feature: all search queries and related results are cached to prevent unnecessary calls to the API.

+## About displaying the results

+It looked a bit weird to display raw response data in the dropdown list, so I decided to give it a little formatting.
+However without an API documentation, I wasn't entirely sure what type of data I get back from the backend, so I made several requests to see if I can figure it out.
+Based on that, I assume all response items have a 'name' property and at least one of the following: 'city', 'country', 'region'.
+I set up my data structure accordingly and displayed these in the dropdown.

 ## Development server